Low-Rank Bias · SGD · Compression

 Gradient memory timeline

 Fig. 1.
-Gradient slabs enter from the right; weight decay fades older contributions.
-The singular value bars expose the resulting rank structure.
-Try $B=1$, $\mu=0.10$, $\lambda=0.10$ for extreme low rank, or $B=8$, $\mu=0.02$, $\lambda=0.01$ for higher rank.
+Low-rank memory in motion.
+Gradient slabs enter from the right; weight decay fades older slabs; the singular values reveal how much of the matrix is really being used.
+Try $B=1$, $\mu=0.10$, $\lambda=0.10$ for an aggressively compressed layer, or $B=8$, $\mu=0.02$, $\lambda=0.01$ for a longer, fuller memory.

 Part I — Stochastic gradients are low rank